Recipe Manager Showdown: Cooklang vs. Paprika vs. Mealie vs. KitchenOwl

 Because Cooklang is just text, developers worldwide have built tools around it.
 A Telegram bot for their family.
 A Diabetic's Journal - a complete system for managing diabetes through Cooklang recipes with blood sugar tracking.

-The Unexpected Power: Myself automated my entire meal shopping by writing a simple Rust script https://github.com/dubadub/cookbook/tree/main/shop-automation.
+The Unexpected Power: I automated my entire grocery shopping by writing a Rust script that maps recipe ingredients to products on my store's website.

 Real Numbers: